Release date: April 2020

 - Important functions such as "Customer account" with data management, order overview, newsletter subscription management, wish list, as well as cross selling and product reviews should be available on the mobile version, too

-With these measures, your epages 6 shop is best possible adapted to current requirements.
+With these measures, your epages base 6 shop is best possible adapted to current requirements.

 To support you to implement this measures, we provide the following services: